EnterTheVoid-x86/EnterTheVoid-x86/README.md

-- Heya, I’m @EnterTheVoid-x86,
+- Heya, I’m @EnterTheVoid-x86.
-- I’m interested in making games
+- I code scripts and tools in Ruby
-- I’m currently learning HTML5 Development
+- I’m currently learning...
+Well, more Ruby-
-- I’m looking to collaborate on some games
+- Freelancer
+- Asexual and Demiandrogyne
-- You can reach me with my email: vansamssecret@outlook.com
+- You can reach me with my email: vansamssecret@gmail.com

 <!---
 EnterTheVoid-x86/EnterTheVoid-x86 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.